Evaluating Metrics for Bias in Word Embeddings: Conclusions

 \section{Conclusions}

 In conclusion, we proved in Chapter \ref{sec:requirements} that all existing cosine based bias scores have one or several drawbacks that make them unreliable to quantify bias.
 The baseline definition for this claim is linked in the literature, e.g. \cite{bolukbasi, weat}.
 Nevertheless, we also showed in our experiments that the weaknesses of the bias scores manifest in practice, which further confirms our statement.
-Furthermore, we proposed three new bias scores: SAME for bias quantification that suffices all requirements stated in Chapter \ref{sec:requirements}, and two versions to distinguish between skew and stereotype.\\ An overview over the capabilities and drawbacks of the bias scores can be found in Table \ref{tab:overview_word} for the single-word bias scores and in Table \ref{tab:overview_set} for the overall bias scores.
+Furthermore, we proposed three new bias scores: SAME for bias quantification that suffices all requirements stated in Chapter \ref{sec:requirements}, and two versions to distinguish between skew and stereotype.\\ An overview over the capabilities and drawbacks of the bias scores can be found in Table \ref{tab:overview_complete}.

 Based on both the theoretical evaluation and our experiments we argue against using the Direct Bias and MAC, as we don't see advantages in them.
 We acknowledge that WEAT can be useful when people are interest in a specific kind of stereotype (aligning with groups $X$ and $Y$), but caution to treat the results carefully in light of our findings.
 While high effect sizes with a low p-value prove the presence of stereotypes, low effect sizes (and high p-values) are not particularly meaningful.
 Hence WEAT cannot be used for quantitative bias measurements, but only as an indicator.\\ SAME on the other hand, can be used for quantification as it will report any bias in terms of the geometrical definition and provide comparable results.
 The skew and stereotype complement this to allow better insights and proved particularly useful in the experiments regarding both the correlation with our baseline and robustness.\\ Yet, our experiments also show that none of the cosine based scores can entirely grasp the biases manifesting in the models (both in relation to the training data as well as the unmasking task).
 This shows the need to evaluate biases also in terms of a downstream task if deploying the model in that context or possibly considering other tests in addition.
 In that context, we want to point out two works that used a multitude of tests to enrich their bias evaluation: \cite{nullitout} and \cite{costa2019evaluating}.
 While we cannot advocate their choice of cosine based metric, having multiple tests to allow a more thorough evaluation of biases seems like a wise choice as long as there is no consensus about the ideal bias metrics for word embeddings.\\ Of course, this again shows the importance of research in the field of bias evaluation methods.
 We would highly recommend looking further into when cosine based metrics fall short or showing whether other tests from the literature (e.g. clustering test) can fill this gap appropriately.